 - what actions you would take if you have symptoms of COVID-19 or have been in contact with someone who has the virus?

-- what would happen if there was a local lockdown?
+- what would happen if restrictions were reinstated?

 - any changes to your method of payment and cancellation fees